-That night we did our usual evening stretches, walk, and spinning babies exercises to try and encourage Waylon to turn out of his posterior position.
+That night we did our usual evening stretches, walking, and spinning babies exercises to try and encourage Waylon to turn out of his posterior position.
 At around 9:30PM I started having frequent but light contractions.
 After having rounds of prodromal labor since week 32 of this pregnancy, and that being the norm for all of my pregnancies, I didn’t really put too much hope into this being the start of labor.
 However, I phoned the midwives and our birth photographer anyway just to give them a heads up.
 Josh and I went to bed.
 Either way, we needed rest.

-At 1:50AM Evangeline came into our room.
-It had been months since she woke up in the middle of the night, but here she was at my bedside wanting some cuddles.
+At 1:50 AM, Evangeline came into our room.
+It had been months since she woke up in the middle of the night, but she was at my bedside, wanting some cuddles.
 I told her to wait just a moment so I could go potty, and then we could snuggle.
-After emptying my bladder, it became pretty obvious that my water had broken.
+After emptying my bladder, it became obvious that my water had broken.
 I woke Josh and returned to the bathroom.
-By the time he rose and came to check on me a few minutes later, I needed a whole stack of towels for clean up.
+When he rose and came to check on me a few minutes later, I needed a whole stack of towels for clean up.
 Somehow, I think Evangeline awoke because she sensed something stirring.
-I probably would have slept another hour at least.
+I probably would have slept for another hour at least.

 After calling our birth team to let them know things were happening, contractions began to pick up pretty rapidly.
 Evangeline was eager to wake up Everett, but we managed to keep her from doing so for about an hour.
 I had woken up quite hungry from the contractions doing work while I slept, so Josh brought me snacks.
 Strawberries, blueberries, and corn chips.
 I’d regret the corn chips later, but I needed the energy.
-I sat on the birth ball, leaned on the wall with Josh applying back pressure, and couldn’t make up my mind as to whether the tub or the toilet felt like a better place to hang out.
+I sat on the birth ball, leaned on the wall with Josh applying back pressure, and couldn’t decide whether the tub or the toilet felt like a better place to hang out.
 Sarah, one of our midwives, arrived and checked for dilation.
-I was just at 3cm, so we had some work to do.
+I was just 3 cms, so we had some work to do.
 I tried to stay out of the tub as much as I could, although it offered some relief to those powerful contractions that come after the cushion of a bag of waters has been emptied.
 I walked the hallway, rocked some more, and did whatever I needed to do to tell my body to get things moving.
 Sure enough, gravity and good labor positions eventfully led to some signs of transition.
 We sent for Sarah and April.

-This stage felt nothing like either of our first two babies, because this baby was not quite in the same position.
+This stage felt nothing like either of our first two babies because this baby was not quite in the same position.
 He’d been posterior for weeks, and although he’d started to turn, it felt like he wasn’t nestled in quite the same.
 Nevertheless, I felt hot and nauseous, and I knew this meant that the tide was shifting toward delivery.
 I got in the tub and had Josh apply back pressure.
 A few contractions in, the nausea took over and up came those tortilla chips.
 With that heave however, I felt Waylon shove firmly down into my pelvis.
 That was the nudge we needed.
 Josh continued to squeeze into my back while I labored in the tub, waiting for the urge to push.
 Sarah wafted peppermint at me to ease the nausea.
 I was exhausted, and dozing off for a second or two between contractions.
 It seemed like it took so long, and when I felt that first pushing wave begin I cried out “yes”.
 I was so ready get this done and hold my baby.

 With each wave of pushing contractions, I tried to squeeze in two to three pushes.
 Josh squeezed hard on my back to offer relief.
-After the first three waves, I was thinking okay where’s my baby.
+After the first three waves, I was thinking okay, where’s my baby.
 Two to three pushes was all it took for big brother and sister.
 Waylon seemed so much harder to squeeze through, and he was descending slower.
 I needed to feel progress, so I reached down after each surge to feel for him, measuring his position in knuckles.
 At one point we made backwards progress, but it only made me fight harder.
 With the next wave I began to roar with each push.
 I heard Josh chuckle from behind me.
 This “beast mode” was new to him too, and amusing.
 I had to admit to myself it kind of was.
 Finally, Waylon was crowning.
 I reached down to feel his little head and was surprised to feel fingers.
 He had surfaced with a forward presenting arm.
 As I played with his fingers, waiting for one final wave of pushes, he grasped my finger.
 Sarah unwrapped his cord from around his neck.
 One final push, and he was out.
 I brought him up to my chest and snuggled him up.
 He had a perfectly round little face and was completely peaceful.
 As we rubbed his little back and stimulated him to get him to use his lungs, he finally let out a little cry.
 I could see he had a complete tongue tie like his brother.
 We also discovered that he had a knot in his cord, which was neat to see.

-As soon as I documented those first tender moments with their baby and the newborn exam, I stepped out to give mama her much needed time with her baby.
-I generally stay 1-2 hours post delivery to capture those first moments and skin to skin.
+As soon as I documented those first tender moments with their baby and the newborn exam, I stepped out to give mama her much-needed time with her baby.
+I generally stay 1-2 hours post-delivery to capture those first moments and skin-to-skin.